 In this article, I’ll cover 5 providers that offer the fastest web hosting solutions.
 Additionally, I have included a guide on why a website’s speed is important and which factors indicate that the site is fast.

-I feel the need… the need for speed — Tom Cruise’s Maverick said this line while he zoomed around in a fighter jet in 1986.
+I feel the need… the need for speed – Tom Cruise’s Maverick said this line while he zoomed around in a fighter jet in 1986.
 But, it’s 21 century now.
 So, obviously, we’re muttering this while loading a site.
-Which speaks volume about the importance of opting for a fast web hosting for those of us who want to build websites.
+Which speaks volumes about the importance of opting for fast web hosting for those of us who want to build websites.

 Now, you likely already know that speed is critical to your website’s success.
 But, if you’re anything like me, seeing it pointed out this way is still enough to induce a panic attack.
 And, this is, of course, followed by a mad scramble to search for the fastest web hosting.

 But, this is where you’re going to run into a huge stumbling block.
 Many providers will claim that their services are the fastest.
 However, if you want to save time and money, consider the speedy Hostinger.

 5 fastest web hosting providers: ranked